Workflows Explained

 Workflow Versions

-List all versions of a workflow:
+List all versions of a workflow with GET /v3/workflows/{workflowName}/versions:

-curl https://api.bem.ai/v2/workflows/invoice-processing/versions \
+curl https://api.bem.ai/v3/workflows/invoice-processing/versions \

 -H "x-api-key: YOUR_API_KEY"

-Get a specific version:
+Get a specific version with GET /v3/workflows/{workflowName}/versions/{versionNum}:

-curl https://api.bem.ai/v2/workflows/invoice-processing/versions/2 \
+curl https://api.bem.ai/v3/workflows/invoice-processing/versions/2 \

 -H "x-api-key: YOUR_API_KEY"